-Artists during the Renaissance period sought to emulate the Classical ideals from the Greek and Roman periods.
+Artists during the Renaissance period sought to emulate these Classical ideals.
 Art was naturalistic and true to reality, along with the philosophical ideals of Humanism, which placed the individual at the center of his creative power.
 The term Renaissance means “rebirth” and it was undoubtedly a rebirth of new ways of seeing and exploring life.

 Portrait of a Bearded man with a Cap and a Fur-Tanned Coat (1530) by a member of the Danube School; Circle of Lucas Cranach the Elder, Public domain, via Wikimedia Commons

-The Age of Enlightenment, also Age of Reason, was founded in philosophical thought.
+The Age of Enlightenment, also the Age of Reason, was founded on philosophical thought.
 Reason became the identifying factor for many ideals like progress, liberty, fraternity, and tolerance, to name a few.
 Reason and philosophical thought were regarded as a means of higher understanding of man’s place in the world.

 This was also what led to Empiricism, which believed knowledge only derives from the external world of the senses and experience.